treyhunner/treyhunner.github.com/source/_posts/2019-03-12-unique-and-sentinel-values-in-python.markdown

 But not the second.

-To fix the second bug we need to use a different default value for our `default` (other than `None`).
+To fix the second bug we need to use a different default value for our `default` argument (other than `None`).

-To do this, we'll make a global "constant" (by convention only) variable, `INITIAL`, outside our function:
+To do this, we'll make a global "constant" (by convention) variable, `INITIAL`, outside our function:

 ```python
 INITIAL = object()